Glen Oaks Branch Library

 • Cultural / Institutional

-• Chicago Athenaeum American Architecture Award, 2014
+• The Chicago Athenaeum: American Architecture Award (2014)

-• American-Architects: Building of the Year, 2013
+• American Architects: Building of the Year (2013)

-• DDC Excellence in Design Project, 2007
+• NYC-DDC Excellence in Design Award (2007)

 • LEED Gold Certified